Improving or Adjusting Water Pressure Q&A

 We can't rule out what I fondly call "Amazing Plumbing!"… amateurish pipe installation that features varying pipe sizes to use up whatever the plumber or homeowner had laying around in the basement, over -soldered joints which affect water flow, etc. So a thorough examination of your system may reveal the mystery bottleneck!
 And don't forget to check the shutoffs… the "last guy" may have intentionally or unintentionally closed a shutoff and not fully reopened it!

-With sink faucets, the two most common causes of low pressure are 1) one or both of the shutoffs are partially closed or 2) the aerator screen has become blocked with dirt particles.
-Sometimes the aerator screen can be cleaned, though replacing it is usually the better choice.
+With sink faucets and showerheard, the two most common causes of low pressure are 1) one or both of the shutoffs are partially closed or 2) the aerator screen/filter screen has become blocked with dirt particles.
+(This graphic shows a showerhead filter screen blocked with well sediment) Sometimes the aerator screen can be cleaned, though replacing it is often a better choice.
 It the aerator is old and has not been disturbed for years, chances are you will damage it during removal.
 In either case, replacement of the aerator with a new one is an inexpensive and complete repair.

 My wife and I have noticed that the water pressure in our house is sometimes very poor.
 Is this something we should be concerned about?
 Or is it just due to too many people in our neighborhood taking showers/using water at the same time?